Mass Media Sells Righteous Indignation in a Depraved Bid for More Money

 Algorithms are designed to keep you inundated with content you will consume and share.
 Stop falling for the bait.
 Ignore the morally outrageous headlines you see, knowing it’s just a media company trying to get a click out of you.

 The more you ignore these headlines, the fewer you will see them.
-Ignoring ragey articles has an additional bonus: you will no longer be angry all the time and start to see all the good in the world again.
+Ignoring ragey articles has an additional bonus: you will no longer be angry all the time and will start to see all the good in the world again.

 Share the News You Want to See